JoshTeperman/notes/rails.md

 end
 ```

-This should mirror a `belongs_to` `has_many` relationship in your database, and will provide the following routes:
+This should mirror a `belongs_to` `has_many` relationship in your database, and will allow for RESTful routes in the following style:

 ```ruby
 GET	'/magazines/:magazine_id/ads', to:	'ads#index'